allenai/allennlp/tutorials/getting_started/configuration.md

-If you look at the code for `SequenceTaggingDatasetReader.read()`, you can see that it turns each sentence into a `TextField` of tokens and a `SequenceLabelField` of POS tags.
+If you look at the code for `SequenceTaggingDatasetReader.read()`, you can see that it turns each sentence into a `TextField` of tokens and a `SequenceLabelField` of tags.
 The latter isn't really configurable, but the former wants a dictionary of [TokenIndexer](http://docs.allennlp.org/en/latest/api/allennlp.data.token_indexers.html#allennlp.data.token_indexers.token_indexer.TokenIndexer)s, indicating how to convert the tokens into arrays.